pcurtday/wazuh-documentation/source/wazuh_modules_openscap.rst

 Basic configuration
 ++++++++++++++++++++++++++++++++++++++++++++

 In this example, we configure OSSEC to run OpenSCAP each day.
-Each evaluation has a timeout of 600 seconds.
+Each evaluation has a timeout of 30 minutes.

 ::

     <wodle name="open-scap">

-        <timeout>600</timeout>
+        <timeout>1800</timeout>
         <interval>1d</interval>
         <scan-on-start>yes</scan-on-start>